Lagrangian configurations and Hamiltonian maps: Lagrangian spectral invariants and estimators

+This finishes the general discussion of the dimension count.
+Let us now apply it in two special cases relevant to us.
+In both cases, we use a toric almost complex structure and \cite[Lemma 3.24]{MakSmith-links} in order to show that the Maslov index is non-negative for the holomorphic curves in question.

-When $N=S^2$, i.e., when we work directly on $S^2$ without any stabilization, we have $n=1$ so equation \eqref{eq-dim-1} holds\footnote{We thank Cheuk Yu Mak for this clarification} for an annulus $\Sigma$ with Maslov $0.$ In fact, writing for a general curve $u$ contributing to the sum that $\ell_2 = k - \chi(\Sigma),$ and noting that $\mu$ is non-negative and even in our situation by virtue of our choice of complex structures, we see that the only two possibilities are $\ell_2 = 0$ and $\mu = 2,$ which corresponds to a smooth disk, and $\ell_2 = 2$ and $\mu = 0,$ which corresponds to an annulus.
+When $N=S^2$, i.e., when we work directly on $S^2$ without any stabilization, we have $n=1$ so equation \eqref{eq-dim-1} holds\footnote{We thank Cheuk Yu Mak for this clarification} for an annulus $\Sigma$ with Maslov $0.$ In fact, writing for a general curve $u$ contributing to the sum that $\ell_2 = k - \chi(\Sigma),$ and noting that $\mu$ is non-negative and even in our situation, we see that the only two possibilities are $\ell_2 = 0$ and $\mu = 2,$ which corresponds to a smooth disk, and $\ell_2 = 2$ and $\mu = 0,$ which corresponds to an annulus.

 When $N= S^2 \times S^2(2a)$, we have that $n=2$ and the term involving $\Sigma$ in formula \eqref{eq-dim-1} vanishes, giving $\mu=2$.
 In fact, using the more general fact that if $u$ contributes to the sum, we must have $\mu = (2-n)(k-\chi(\Sigma)) + \mu \leq 2,$ and $\mu$ being non-negative and even, implies that $\mu = 2$ or $\mu = 0.$ If the last option is impossible, we obtain $\mu = 2.$